Yeh Saali Zindagi: Plot

-Arun is a Chartered Accountant who works for Mr. Mehta and helps him run his illegal business.
+Arun is a chartered accountant who works for Mr. Mehta and helps him run his illegal business.
 Arun is in love with Priti, but she falls for Shyam, who was introduced to her by Arun.

-After Badey, a gangster of Delhi falls out of favour of Minister Verma, he is sent to jail and humiliated and beaten daily on orders of the Minister.
+After Badey, a gangster of Delhi, falls out of favour of Minister Verma, he is sent to jail and humiliated and beaten daily on orders of the Minister.
 Satbir is a dishonest police officer who works for Badey and helps him in the jail.
-Kuldeep, who is also in jail with Badey is released and goes to his wife Shanti.
-Badey's brother, Chhotey and his gang of members, Kuldeep, Tony, Chacha, Guddu and others plan Badey's release by kidnapping Verma's to be son-in-law, Shyam and daughter, Anjali.
-Things do not go as planned and they end up kidnapping Shyam and his girlfriend Priti.
+Kuldeep, who is also in jail with Badey, is released and goes to his wife Shanti.
+Badey's brother, Chhotey, and his gang of members, Kuldeep, Tony, Chacha, Guddu, and others, plan Badey's release by kidnapping Verma's to be son-in-law, Shyam, and daughter, Anjali.
+Things do not go as planned, and they end up kidnapping Shyam and his girlfriend Priti.
 To ensure Shyam's safety, Priti agrees to liaise between Verma and the gangsters, not knowing that Arun had been following them since the abduction.
-She meets Anjali, Verma and Shyam's father Singhania.
-However, Mr. Verma, who discovers Shyam's affair with Priti refuses to negotiate Badey's release.
-Arun, in the meantime, transfers illegal and hawala money into the bank accounts of Verma's son and threatens him with leaking this information to media if he does not ensure Badey's release.
+She meets Anjali, Verma, and Shyam's father, Singhania.
+However, Mr. Verma, who discovers Shyam's affair with Priti, refuses to negotiate Badey's release.
+Arun, in the meantime, transfers illegal and hawala money into the bank accounts of Verma's son and threatens him with leaking this information to the media if he does not ensure Badey's release.
 However, it comes to light that Chhotey wants to get Badey out only to get details of his bank accounts and plans to kill him.
 Learning of this, Badey gives the details of his foreign bank accounts to Kuldeep.